Our Chair of Governors is Dr Nadia Shah who can be contacted via the school office.

 School governors are a team of people who work closely with the head teacher to make key decisions vital to the successful running of the school.
 The governors appoint the head teacher and make decisions that directly affect the education and well-being of the children.
 They play an important role in improving standards throughout the school and agree the school's budget.
 In other words, it's a very meaningful role!

-Please declare your interest to the School Office.
+If you are interested in becoming a school governor please declare your interest to the School Office.